thomascupchurch/Project_Pyramid_2/README.md

 ## Windows / OneDrive Deployment (Team Use)

 1. Place the whole project folder inside the shared OneDrive directory your coworkers can access.
-2. Ask coworkers to double‑click `start_windows.bat` (it will create a local `.venv` beside the code and install dependencies).
-The first run may take a couple minutes; subsequent runs are fast.
+2. Preferred: coworkers double‑click `scripts/launch_app.bat` (runs `scripts/setup_env.bat` behind the scenes).
+It creates a per‑user venv in `%LOCALAPPDATA%\SignEstimator` (keeps OneDrive clean) and installs/updates dependencies only when `requirements.txt` changes.
 3. The app will start on `http://localhost:8050` by default.
 To allow another machine on the LAN to reach it change env vars:
    - `SIGN_APP_HOST=0.0.0.0`
    - Optionally set `SIGN_APP_PORT=8060` (or another free port)